Plants Poisonous to Cats | Beautiful Flowers Toxic to Cats (Infographic)

 4. Hyacinth

-Clinical Signs: Vomiting, diarrhea, dermatitis and allergic reactions.
-Bulbs contain the highest amount of toxin.
+Clinical Signs: Vomiting, diarrhea, dermatitis, and allergic reactions.
+Bulbs contain the highest amount of toxins.

 5. Ivy